Charles-500/animal_complaints_project/README.md

 This repo contains the Animal Complaints Project for the Data Analytics with Python Course.

-## Structure of the Project Report
+## Structure of the Project Report (this is the project_summary notebook file within the report folder)

 1. Overview / Description

-2. Data
+2. Data (located separately in google drive)

     All data is available at the following google drive link.
 It contains 3 folders https://drive.google.com/drive/folders/1aWxBN4eoFGGi9rfpn-yRo4ZwKpETKg0M?usp=sharing